ToucanProtocol/toucan-sdk/docs/classes/default.md

 **`Description`**

-retires carbon credits using the lowest quality (oldest) TCO2 tokens available from the specified Toucan token pool by sending ERC20
+retires carbon credits using the oldest TCO2 tokens available from the specified Toucan token pool by sending ERC20

-   * tokens (cUSD, USDC, WETH, WMATIC).
+- tokens (cUSD, USDC, WETH, WMATIC).
 All provided tokens are consumed for offsetting.
- *
+-

 **`Notice`**

-this method needs two different actions signed and may take up to 1 minute to return a result *
+this method needs two different actions signed and may take up to 1 minute to return a result

+-

 **`Dev`**

-When automatically redeeming pool tokens for the lowest quality
+When automatically redeeming pool tokens for the oldest ones

-   * TCO2s there are no fees and you receive exactly 1 TCO2 token for 1 pool
+- TCO2s there are no fees and you receive exactly 1 TCO2 token for 1 pool
-   * token.
+- token.
- *
+-

 #### Defined in

 [index.ts:459](https://github.com/GigaHierz/toucan-sdk/blob/b837065/src/index.ts#L459)

-___
+---

 ### autoOffsetExactOutETH